eoyilmaz/anima/README.md

 [Stalker](https://github.com/eoyilmaz/stalker) and build a pipeline on top of it.

-Anima, supplies PyQt4/PySide/PySide2 UI's for Maya, Houdini, Nuke, Fusion and Photoshop and the UIs can be used in standalone mode where users can upload their files to server and automatically version them.
+Anima, supplies PyQt4/PySide/PySide2 UI's for Maya, Houdini, Max, Nuke, Fusion and Photoshop and the UIs can be used in standalone mode where users can upload their files to server and automatically version them.